-I could go on but the point is society puts us in a place, we are taught that there is a hierarchy.
+The point is society puts us in a place, we are taught that there is a hierarchy.
 What life has since taught me is this is rubbish.
 There are plenty of people who are classed by society as lower than me that are doing far more exceptional things than I am.
-The point being it’s all down to who a person is, not how they are classified.
+As far as I am concerned it’s all down to who a person is, not how they are classified.

 Like many people my real aim for when I grew up was to get married, have kids and be happy.
 Spoiler alert I have achieved the first two goals.
 Goal number 3 is a little more complex.
 Whilst I am happy and I truly have everything I need in life, emotions go up and down and it’s hard to be truly happy when your kids are struggling.